ehsan1980-sk/ATtiny/README.md

 git diff main.c
 ```

 * Sequencer emits 180 degrees phase shifted saw tooth wave; because in the ideal behavior, the wave can be transformed to sine wave through omitting all harmonics.
 Making square wave is easy; however in my experience, it often has noise like resonance after rising or falling edge, causing losses of electric power.
+Square/pulse wave can be made by a comparator inputted saw tooth wave.

 ## Technical Notes